Soumyajit001/AI_medical_chatbot/README.md

 This project is licensed under the MIT License.
 See the  file for details.

 ## Acknowledgments
-Built with LangChain, Hugging Face, and Streamlit.
+Built with LangChain, RAG, Hugging Face, Faiss-cpu and Streamlit.
 Inspired by the need for accessible medical information.